 First of all, look for developers who have a GitHub profile and actively contribute to open source repositories.
 They will know how to submit a pull request, and how to cooperate with the processes of the repository.
 This is why I really admired the recruitment process of the German startup Wunderlist.
-Back in 2013, when they were called 6Wunderkinder, I noticed their job description stated that a necessary condition for applying was that you had to show that you contributed to at least one open source repository, and that your pull request was merged.
-No wunder, pun intended, that this company is still around.
+Back in 2013, when they were called 6Wunderkinder, I noticed their job description stated that a necessary condition for applying was that you had to show that you contributed to at least one open-source repository and that your pull request was merged.
+No wonder, pun intended, that this company is still around.

 Second, set up a homework assignment, where the developer is asked to contribute to a git repository of your choice by forking the repository and submitting a pull request.
 By doing this, you disclose your corporate workflow, and you can see if the candidate can follow it.

 Third, you may ask your candidate to describe his favorite git workflow verbally.
-This screens for git knowledge, communication skills, and collaboration skills.
-I like these kinds of three-in-one questions: they save time, and give you a lot of information.
+These screens for git knowledge, communication skills, and collaboration skills.
+I like these kinds of three-in-one questions: they save time and give you a lot of information.

 Once you finish hiring, your task is not done.
 You will have to onboard your developer.

-A necessary condition for a successful on boarding process is that your developers can make a change in your codebase and deploy code on their own.
-In order to achieve this goal, they need to unlearn some things and learn others.
+A necessary condition for a successful onboarding process is that your developers can make a change in your codebase and deploy code on their own.
+In order to achieve this goal, they need to unlearn some things and learn about others.

 Some people always commit to master, because they work on their own.
 Tell them why this habit cannot work.
 Tell them how your teamwork will be compromised by them committing to master, while others follow their own workflow.
 Set clear expectations, and make sure all future violations are caught.
 It’s possible that even after your clear explanations, a few people won’t cooperate, but that’s fine.
 The probation period should reveal shortcomings of developers you cannot cooperate with.

 Those people who do not cooperate after several warnings should be fired.
-In my article, Secrets of a Successful Tech Interview, I explain how to spot a professional developer and how to spot a troublemaker.
+In the article, Secrets of a Successful Tech Interview, it explains how to spot a professional developer and how to spot a troublemaker.
 Although the article is written from a developer’s perspective, the comparison is evident from the CTO’s point of view as well.
-As soon as you spot red flags in an interview or during the on boarding process, it’s time to draw boundaries.
-During the on boarding process, healthy boundaries mean that you communicate your expectations clearly upon each violation.
+As soon as you spot red flags in an interview or during the onboarding process, it’s time to draw boundaries.
+During the onboarding process, healthy boundaries mean that you communicate your expectations clearly upon each violation.
 Once mistakes are repeated, you may decide when to let someone go.
 This sounds a bit harsh at first, but think about it: you owe your best developers the opportunity to work in a professional team.
 If you focus on good people, you build a great team.
 If you focus on “saving” people who do not want to be saved, they will never be grateful for your effort.
 It takes a great leader to communicate expectations without creating fear.

 Of course, exceptions apply.
 Sometimes a developer crashes and burns not because of lack of knowledge or cooperation, but because he has to unlearn using another system.
-Some people want to improve their git skills, but are lacking in experience.
+Some people want to improve their git skills but are lacking experience.
 If they do their best, they will get better.
-Apply your best judgement and people skills to determine who to trust for second chances.
+Apply your best judgment and people skills to determine who to trust for second chances.